 Gifted students: You have just received the keys to our newest laboratories.
 Over the next three years, you will take part in discoveries en route to solving the challenges that face humanity.

 What is the universe made of?
 What causes adolescence to begin when it does?
 And what is the deal with primary numbers?
 There are questions that even the greatest minds cannot answer – but maybe you can!
 In the “Alpha” program for gifted students, you will be the ones choosing the topic you find the most interesting and researching it.
 Towards this, you will be granted access to the Weizmann Institute’s advanced laboratories, where you will spend time with the other program members and its mentors, leading lecturers and researchers.
 And so you won’t forget there is also life beyond the lab, the program also includes fun activities during the summer camp at the Laub Youth Village on campus and in other places around the country.
 So what is your topic of choice?

 The program spans three years:

-9th grade: Exposure to the world of scientific research, including lectures by scientists, panels of experts, visiting research laboratories, performing advanced experiments in the labs of the Weizmann Institute of Science and a two-week summer camp during which you will begin your personal research, under the mentoring of research students on one of the research topics that are being studied as we speak in the laboratories of the Weizmann Institute.
+9th grade: Exposure to the world of scientific research including lectures by scientists, expert panels, visits to research laboratories, and taking part in advanced experiments at the Weizmann Institute of Science labs.
+In addition, during a two-week summer camp, you will begin your personal research under the mentoring of research students on one of the contemporary research topics currently studied at the Weizmann Institute.
 At the end of the year, you will be asked to choose a topic and field for your personal research project.

-11th grade: During the second and last year of research of the program you will finalize the written paper on your project and present the project in a scientific convention held at the Davidson Institute of Science Education at the Weizmann Institute of Science, with the participation of scientists and educators.
-The research project will grant the participants of the program five matriculation units.
+11th grade: During the second and final research year in the program, you will finalize the written paper on your project and present the project in a scientific convention held at the Davidson Institute on the Weizmann Institute campus, with the participation of scientists and educators.
+The research project will grant program participants five matriculation units.